College of Arts and Science

 What are liberal arts?

-The College of Arts and Science provides an education with both breadth and depth across a range of subjects.
+The College of Arts and Science provides an education with both breadth and depth.
 Our students achieve breadth of knowledge by exploring courses across the humanities, social sciences, and natural sciences.
 Courses in each of these divisions and from seven different departments are required for the degree.
 More than sixty unique majors and minors encourage students also to engage deeply in the ideas and methods that define a discipline.

 The College of Arts and Science attracts a diverse student body who have different backgrounds, experiences, interests, and opinions.
 Whatever their chosen path, students of the College of Arts and Science have a liberal arts education that prepares them to succeed after graduation, using a versatile and valuable degree to help them make a difference in the world.

 Explore Our Majors

 There are 48 majors in the College of Arts and Science.